 In order to achieve business excellence, it is necessary for an organization to develop a system for performance measurement.
-To address this issue, an interdisciplinary review of organizational performance measurement frameworks is espoused in both academic literature and business press (Waggoner et al., 1999; Kuwaiti and Kay, (2000); Folan and Browne, 2005).
+To address this issue, an interdisciplinary review of organizational performance measurement frameworks is espoused in both academic literature and business press (Waggoner et al., 1999; Kuwaiti and Kay, 2000; Folan and Browne, 2005).
 One cannot evaluate organizational performance without taking organizational goals into consideration.
 The modern business environment demands a multi-goal orientation.
 Profit theory - Cyert and March (1963) is no longer a valid measure of organizational performance and neither are other approaches that only take the interests of shareholders (owners) of a company into account.
-Indeed, Per J. Agrell et al. state that “although a profit maximizing behavior may be induced by profit sharing schemes, such contracts may easily lead to sub-optimal levels of organizational training, innovation, and knowledge transfer” (Agrell et al., 2002).
+Indeed, Agrell et al. (2002) state that “although a profit maximizing behavior may be induced by profit sharing schemes, such contracts may easily lead to sub-optimal levels of organizational training, innovation, and knowledge transfer”.

 References